sonic-net/SONiC/doc/mgmt/Management Framework.md

 ##### 3.2.2.7 Transformer

 Transformer provides a generic infrastructure for Translib to programmatically translate YANG to ABNF/Redis schema and vice versa, using YANG extensions to define translation hints on the YANG paths.
-At run time, the translation hints are mapped to an in-memory Transformer Spec that provides two-way mapping between YANG and ABNF/Redis schema for Transformer to perform data translation.
+At run time, YANG schema and extensions are accessed by Transformer to build an in-memory Transformer Spec that provides two-way mapping between YANG and ABNF/Redis schema for Transformer to perform data translation.

 With the Transformer, a developer needs only to provide:
 1. A YANG file to define the data model